Batty Langley: Architecture

 Langley moved from Twickenham to London in 1729, and shifted again from landscape gardening to architecture.
 Working near Exeter Change in the Strand, he published A Sure Guide to Builders in 1729.
 He moved to Westminster in the 1730s, where he started to teach drawing, geometry, architecture, and garden design, and continued to teach when he moved to Soho in 1738.
 He also made and sold stone garden ornaments.

-Despite his literary aspirations, and advertisements in architectural journals, he secured few commissions, submitting an unsolicited proposal for the competition to design a new Mansion House in 1735 and a design for a new Westminster Bridge in 1736-7.
-He inclined strongly towards a home-grown English architectural form, publishing articles in the Grub Street Journal under the pseudonym "Hiram" from July 1734 to March 1735, praising Gothic architecture (or as he termed it "native Saxon") and rejecting the "imported" Palladian architecture favoured by Lord Burlington and his circle.
+Despite his literary aspirations, and advertisements in architectural journals, he secured few commissions, submitting an unsolicited proposal for the competition to design a new Mansion House in 1735 and a design for a new Westminster Bridge in 1736–1737.
+From July 1734 to March 1735 he published a near-weekly architectural column in the Grub Street Journal under the pseudonym “Hiram,” replying to James Ralph’s campaign in The Weekly Register.
+In those pieces he argued for a home-grown English architectural form—praising Gothic architecture (which he styled “native Saxon”) and defending the work of Nicholas Hawksmoor (hailing St Anne’s, Limehouse as “a most surprising beautiful structure”)—while lampooning the Register’s phrasing (its call for an “octangular square”) and challenging the notion that Inigo Jones and Lord Burlington had set a binding canon for public architecture; the Journal also broadened the debate by reprinting Captain Valentine Knight’s 1666 rebuilding proposal on 8 May 1735.